ska-telescope/ska-oso-pht-ui/docs/src/userGuide/TargetPage.rst

    :align: center
    :alt: Image of the Target page for 'Pulsar Timing Beam' section.
 Default selection is 'No Beam'.

-   Target page for 'Pulsar Timing Beam' section.
+   'Pulsar Timing Beam' section.
 Default selection is 'No Beam'.

 .. _targetpageaddpstbeams: